WrightGroupSRI/HelloWorldPlugin/README.md

   - if using a VM, you will need to enable GPU passthrough for better performance
 - docker
 - appropriate graphics drivers
+- [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if you have an NVIDIA GPU

 For testing the atypical workflow you will need:
 - x11docker